 - either in the resin, mixing material (water left after cleaning out a mixing cup), inclusions (adding a non-dried flower for example) or adding in too much liquid pigment

-- not mixing properly — this is the one I usually fall into.
+- This is the one that has impacted me the most.
 I won’t say you can’t mix too much, but my personal rule is to mix for 10 percent of the total pot time.
 For example, the Resin Obsession is 25 minute pot time, so you should plan on mixing for 2 1/2 minutes.
 I have tried to guess how well it is mixed by looking at it only to find that a timer works best.
-Also be sure to scrape your sides and mixing stick several times while mixing your resin.
+Also, be sure to scrape your sides and mixing stick several times while mixing your resin.

 My best advice I can give to you about resin casting problems: Keep a journal!

 I don’t know how many times I’ve done that something that has worked (or hasn’t worked!) only to wonder what I did.
 Seriously.
-Best advice I can give you.
+The best advice I can give you.
 Write it down!!

 What are some of your suggestions?

 Unpublished Blog Posts of Resin Obsession, LLC © 2020 Resin Obsession, LLC